Careers At MI6

 Your medical history will be tested as part of the initial online application and assessments, and again in the final phase of the application, in which candidates will have to undergo the highest level of government security vetting.

-There are several Phases of the MI6 application process.
+There are several phases of the MI6 recruitment process:

 - Registration and Eligibility

 - Assessment Centres

 - Competency-Based Interview

 Securing a job at MI6 can take up to 6 months, from the point of application to a formal offer.
 Progressing to each next stage of the application is dependent on you passing the former stage.